pythonarcade/arcade/doc/programming_guide/gui/concepts.rst

     move or resize its children; use a :py:class:`~arcade.gui.UILayout` instead.

+``visible``
+    A boolean indicating if the widget is visible or not.
+If a widget is not visible, itself and any child widget will not be rendered.
+    Especially useful for hiding parts of the GUI like dialogs or popups.

 ``size_hint``
     A tuple of two normalized floats (``0.0``-``1.0``) describing the portion of the parent's width and height this widget prefers to occupy.